-Every term, the Centre for Teaching Excellence (CTE) offers workshops on a variety of university teaching topics including lesson plans, interactive teaching methods, classroom delivery skills, assessment, professional development, and much more!
+Every term, the Centre for Teaching Excellence (CTE) offers workshops on a variety of university teaching topics.
+Among those offered are lesson plans, interactive teaching methods, classroom delivery skills, assessment, and motivating students.

 How it works

 As part of the Fundamentals of University Teaching program, participants must attend six workshops:

 On campus workshops